 How easily Americans are murdered in foreign lands and their assassinators escape punishment or even reproof, has been exemplified so frequently that it seems useless even to chronicle their death.
 Not many weeks ago Mr. Robert Wells, a citizen of the United States, and of late years a foreman in a Jersey City machine shop, came to Cuba to arrange the settlement of his father's estate or property, left him at his death.
 From this city he went to Cienfuegos, where his father left some unsettled accounts.
 Himself and two friends were walking by the Spanish barracks one evening about three weeks since, when the sentinel on duty called his "Quien vive"-who comes there-in a smothered tone.
 Neither he nor his friends hearing the call, they walked on.
 The sentinal, enraged at having no response, rushed upon the three gentlemen and gave Mr. Wells a bayonet thrust, from which he died three days afterward.
-His brother-in-Mr. Wells a bayonet thrust, from which he died three days afterward.
-His brother-inlaw strived here day before yesterday from New York, expecting to carry his body back.
+His brother-inlaw arrived here day before yesterday from New York, expecting to carry his body back.
 His family reside in Lawrence Street, Brooklyn.
 Nothing to be done, we find on making inquiry at the consul-general's office.
 The great United States does nothing but exchange consular notes when an American is murdered in a foreign land.
 How different with the Britons!
 When young Ferguson was arrested at Manzanillo, the English consul there chartered and sent a sailing vessel to Nassau to inform the British commander there that a British subject was in danger.
-The result was that two British mental war were that to Manzanillo to take Ferguson either reacceptly or foreibly men-of-war were sent to Manzanillo to take Ferguson, either peaceably or forcibly.
+The result was that two British men-of-war were sent to Manzanillo to take Ferguson, either peaceably or forcibly.
 He was taken away.
 When the Spanish commander there hesitated to surrender him, the commander of the English frigate sent him word he must do so or he would bombard the city.